greg-raven/grus/_posts/2014-06-24-no-housing-for-illegals.md

 Health and Human Services developed secret plans to house illegal aliens captured along the border at St. Paul’s College in Lawrenceville, VA.
 St. Paul’s was a historically Black college that recently closed.
 However, once local officials and residents learned of the plan, they became outraged.

-“We were stunned,” said Robert F. Pecht III, president of the Lawrenceville Town Council, who learned of the plan Friday evening.
-“We were told it was a done deal.
-The lease was signed, and that was it.”
+"We were stunned," said Robert F. Pecht III, president of the Lawrenceville Town Council, who learned of the plan Friday evening.
+"We were told it was a done deal.
+The lease was signed, and that was it."

-Rep. Robert Hurt wrote to HHS Secretary Sylvia Mathews Burwell on Monday morning demanding she halt the project — which she then did.
+Rep. Robert Hurt wrote to HHS Secretary Sylvia Mathews Burwell on Monday morning demanding she halt the project --- which she then did.
 After the delay was announced, Rep. Hurt said it should be the beginning of a total rethink.

 I hope you will protect our community like Rep. Hurt did.
 Please don’t allow DHS or HHS to unload illegal aliens on our state.